Zebra oto

-The zebra oto or tiger oto (Otocinclus cocama) is a fish of the genus Otocinclus of the family Loricariidae that originates from Peru.
+The zebra oto or tiger oto (Otocinclus cocama) is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is found in South America, where it is restricted to Peru.

 Taxonomy

 The zebra oto was described in 2004 from a tributary of the Río Ucayali in Peru.
 Its closest relatives appear to be O. huaorani, O. bororo, O. mariae, and O. mura, as well as the more recently described species O. batmani.

 Distribution and habitat

-This fish is found in Peru in the Ucayali River and possibly Marañón River as well.
-These fish are found in mid-sized creeks with clear water.
-It may also be found in small ponds.
+The zebra oto is known only from its type locality of the Yanayacu Creek, a tributary to the stream of the Cocha Supay in Jenaro Herrera, Requena Province, Loreto Department, Peru.
+It may be more widepread in the Ucayali and Marañón basins.
 They associate with marginal vegetation.

 Appearance and anatomy

 The zebra oto has a general body-shape like other Otocinclus species.
 They are small, have a suckermouth, and have armor on their bodies.

 The zebra oto can be distinguished from all other members of this genus by its vertical stripe-like blotches and its complete lateral line.
 The zebra oto has the highest number of teeth of any species of Otocinclus.
 The W mark on its caudal fin distinguishes this fish from all others except for O. batmani.
 The zebra oto reaches about 4.4 cm (1.7 in) in SL, though the males are smaller.